 It’s not always easy.

-The MasterClass extract in the below video is about building your critical conversation toolkit so that you can confidently and painlessly discuss the difficult issues, even the really difficult issues.
+The video above is an extract from a recent MasterClass, How to Have Painless Performance Conversations.
+This full lesson is about building your critical conversation toolkit so that you can confidently and painlessly discuss the difficult issues, even the really difficult issues.

 [Video Transcription Below]